-There are two parts of Pension Credit: Guarantee Credit and Savings Credit.
+There are two types of Pension Credit: Guarantee Credit and Savings Credit.

-Your weekly income, including assumed income from savings and capital over £10,000, will need to be below the minimum amount the government says you need to live on: usually £163 for a single person or £248.80 for a couple.
+Your weekly income, including assumed income from savings and capital over £10,000, will need to be below the minimum amount the government says you need to live on: usually £167.25 for a single person or £255.25 for a couple.
 This amount could be higher if you're disabled, a carer or have certain housing costs.

-To be eligible for Savings Pension Credit, you or your partner must be 65 or over and have qualifying income of at least £140.67 a week for a single person or £223.82 a week for a couple – see our factsheet Pension Credit for full details.
-Savings Credit is being phased out, so you won’t be able to claim Savings Credit anymore if you’re single and reached State Pension age on or after 6 April 2016.
-If you’re a couple and one of you reached State Pension age before 6 April 2016, you might still be able to claim.
+If you’re eligible for Savings Pension Credit, you or your partner must have reached State Pension age and have qualifying income of at least £144.38 a week for a single person or £229.67 a week for a couple – see our factsheet Pension Credit for full details.

 How much can I get?